doctorandrewbrown/community-appliances/README.md

   ]
 }
 ```
-## I AM
+## IAM
-Now use another AWS service called I AM to create a user-group and user to access the S3 bucket.
+Now use another AWS service called IAM to create a user-group and user to access the S3 bucket.

 * Find I AM in the AWS dashboard and click User Groups and Create Group giving the group a relevant name.
 * Select Policies from the side menu and select Create Policy